Frosthaven/multilauncher/README.md

 # Configuration
 The `multilaunch.json` configuration file has the following sections and values:

-* `app`: This is the configuration section for your main program you intend to launch.
+* `app`: This is the configuration section for the main program you intend to launch.
   * `launch_path` is the full path to the main application's executable
   * `watch_process_for_exit` is the process name as it appears in task manager for the main application while running.
   * `arguments` is an array of arguments you want to feed to the main application.